allegroai/clearml-docs/docs/fundamentals/logger.md

 ClearML supports four types of reports:
 - Text - Mostly captured automatically from stdout and stderr but can be logged manually.
 - Scalars - Time series data.
 X-axis is always a sequential number, usually iterations but can be epochs or others.
-- Plots - General graphs and diagrams, such as histograms, confusion matrices line plots, and custom plotly charts.
+- Plots - General graphs and diagrams, such as histograms, confusion matrices, line plots, and custom plotly charts.
 - Debug Samples - Images, audio, and videos.
 Can be reported per iteration.

 ![image](../img/fundamentals_logger_results.png)